Grand Valley Bike Month 2020

 Bike Month Proclamations

-Grand Junction City Council – May 1, 6 p.m.
+- Grand Junction City Council – April 28 at 6 p.m.

-May 8: Grand Valley Bike to Work Day (see tab below)
+May 6: Grand Valley Bike to Work/School Day (see tab below)

-May 16: Townsquare Media presents Grand Valley Mountain Bike film Fest at the Historic Avalon Theatre 6-9:30 p.m. (see tab below)
+May 28: Grand Valley Mountain Bike film Fest at the Historic Avalon Theatre (see tab below)

-May 17-19: 2019 GJ Off Road/Four Peaks Downtown Music Festival – Click here for more information.
+May 29-31: Grand Junction Off-Road and Downtown Music Festival – Click here for more information.

-Bike to Work Day is May 8, 2019.
-It is a day to leave your car at home and commute to work by bike.
+Grand Valley Bike to Work Day is May 6, 2020.
+It is a day to leave your car at home and ride with your family, friends, and coworkers to school and work.
 Riders are encouraged to stop at one (or more) of the free breakfasts in the valley:

 - Horizon Drive Business Improvement District and Octopus Coffee BTWD Breakfast at Horizon Drive and Crossroads Boulevard, 6:30-9:00 a.m.

-Riders are also invited to attend the Afterglow at Edgewater Brewery on May 8, 5-7 p.m.
-The first 40 attendees get a complimentary pint.
-Business Challenge traveling trophies (see below) will be awarded.
+Riders are also invited to attend the Afterglow at TBD on May 6, 5-7 p.m.

 Looking for a fun way to build team spirit?
 Engage in a friendly competition against other businesses in our community!
-The company or organization with the highest percentage of employees that bike to work on May 8 gets to display the traveling trophy in their workplace for an entire year!
-Trophies will be awarded at the Afterglow at Edgewater Brewery on May 8, 5-7 p.m.
-The first 40 attendees get a complimentary pint.
+The company or organization with the highest percentage of employees that bike to work on May 6 gets to display the traveling trophy in their workplace for an entire year!
+Trophies will be awarded at the End of the Month event (time/location TBD).